Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Experiments

-Here, we present a case study where incorporating lemmas enabled the agent to synthesize proof successfully.
-We analyze in detail the reasoning process for the problem \verb|induction_nfactltnexpnm1ngt3|, a case where the direct proof attempt failed but the use of auxiliary lemmas led to a successful proof.
-This problem asks for a formal proof that, for all natural numbers $n>3$, the inequality $n!<n^{n-1}$ always holds.
-The outputs for this problem, such as the generated lemmas, final formal proof, and the associated reasoning process, are provided in \Sec{case-study-example}.
+We next present a case study to demonstrate that our approach with auxiliary lemmas is indeed effective in practice.
+The detailed discussion and the outputs for this problem, such as the generated lemmas, final formal proof, and the associated reasoning process, are provided in \cref{sec:case-study-lemma-example}.
+We analyze the output and reasoning process for the problem where the direct proof attempt failed but the use of auxiliary lemmas led to a successful proof.
+A case study illustrating successful iterative refinement is presented in \cref{sec:case-study-iterative-refinement}, showing how feedback on Lean’s limitations guides the model toward an effective proof.

-In this case, the agent generated the following three lemmas: The first states that $3!<3^{3-1}$; the second states that for any natural number $n\geq 2$, $n^{n-1}<(n+1)^{n-1}$; and the third states that for any natural number $n\geq 3$, $n!<(n+1)^{n-1}$.
-The first is a specific case of the original problem with $n=3$, while the second may provide a helpful hint toward solving the original problem.
-Both were easily proven in a single direct proof attempt.
-The third lemma generated in this case asserts that for any natural number $n\geq 3$, $n!<(n+1)^{n-1}$.
-This lemma closely resembles the original problem, as it is a slightly weaker version of its conclusion.
-Due to its similarity and retained difficulty, the agent failed to construct a direct proof for it.

-By examining the final successful reasoning trace in \Sec{final-proof-and-trace}, we see that the specific case for $n=3$, considered as the first lemma, appears explicitly on line 7.
-The reasoning also checks the cases for $n=4$ and $n=5$, following a similar pattern.
-Furthermore, as stated on line 13, the use of mathematical induction is clearly identified as the intended proof strategy.
-Then, the reasoning trace from line 14 to line 80 further elaborates the proof process within the framework of mathematical induction.
-Furthermore, in the final proof, the proof technique used in Lemma 2 is explicitly applied at lines 195–196.

-Next, as a comparison, we analyze the reasoning process from the initial direct proving attempt without using any lemmas, as shown in \Sec{direct-proof-attempt-trace}.
-Here, we present the reasoning trace that resulted in the fewest Lean errors among all initial direct attempts.
-Compared to the successful case with lemmas, we see that the proof strategy is much less clear in this direct attempt.
-In the ``Key Observations'' section (lines 6 to 14), there is no indication of using mathematical induction, unlike in the lemma-assisted case.
-Although the system explores several ideas from lines 15 to 63, the reasoning appears less focused and more exploratory, lacking a concrete plan.
-As a result, while it eventually leans toward using induction, the lack of a clear and structured approach prevents it from working out the necessary details, ultimately leading to failure in the formal proof, which tolerates no ambiguity.

-This detailed case study highlights the effectiveness of our lemma-generation approach in uncovering viable proof strategies.
-This marks a significant advance over prior methods that decompose problems into subgoals, which often assume the overall proof strategy is known in advance.
-Identifying an initial proof strategy is often a challenging part of solving difficult problems.
-Indeed, \citet{ren2025deepseekproverv2advancingformalmathematical} employs a decomposition-based approach but relies on the much larger and stronger DeepSeek-V3~\citep{liu2024deepseek} to formulate the initial proof sketch.
-In contrast, our agent follows a reasoning process similar to that of human mathematicians when the proof strategy is not apparent at first glance, exploring specific cases or hypothesizing intermediate steps to discover a promising direction to discover a promising direction and ultimately uncover the overall proof strategy.